microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 **Pros:**

-- **Reduced bandwidth** Devices can send event messages to Service Bus using the [AMQP][AMQP] protocol.
-This protocol is very efficient, using a binary encoding for messages.

-- **Throughput.** A worker role has less overhead than a web role (*NEED SOMEONE TO VERIFY THIS, AND MORE DETAIL ON WHY*)

-- **Reliability.** The AMQP protocol supports reliability guarantees, helping to ensure that event data is not lost when sent to a topic.
-Additionally, a subscription can be transactional; if a worker role fails while processing an event, the event is returned to the Service Bus topic and can be retrieved again.

-- **Scalability.** Different worker roles can handle different types of event processing (copying to cold storage, performing warm analysis and aggregation, raising alerts).
+- **Scalability.** You can scale up the number of worker roles the process the events, independently of scaling the Service Bus instances.

-- **Security**.
-The worker role has a reduced attack surface.
-It only retrieves messages from a well-known subscription and does not accept unsolicited incoming traffic.
-Additionally, you can set security policies to help protect the Service Bus topic and authenticate message senders.
-AMQP provides transport-level security to protect messages in-flight.
+- **Security.** Service Bus supports authentication using Shared Access Signature (SAS) tokens.
+On the processing side, the worker role gets messages from a well-known endpoint and does not accept unsolicited incoming traffic.

-> A service that pulls data from a trusted source is easier to protect than a service that accepts push requests from the outside world.
+- **Performance** Service Bus supports the [AMQP] message protocol.
+This protocol is very efficient, using binary encoding, network flow control, long-lived connections, etc.

 **Concerns:**

-- **Scalability.** There is a limit of 25 instances per cloud service deployment, leading to the same scalability concerns described in the previous approach.
+- **Scalability.** There is a limit of 25 role instances per cloud service deployment.

-- **Safety and Security.** Service Bus endpoints must be protected to prevent rogue messages from being posted. *Others?*

 - **Connectivity.** Devices need to be able to communicate with Service Bus in order to post messages.
 As before, local field gateways may be necessary to provide this connectivity.

-- *Other Concerns - TBD*

 ### Event Hub + worker role